abhatta1234/abhatta1234.github.io/_publications/4_logical_consistency.md

 ---
-title: "Logical Consistency Paper"
+title: "The Gender Gap in Face Recognition is a Hairy Problem"
 collection: publications
-permalink: /publication/4_logical_consistency.md
+permalink: /publication/1_gender_gap
-excerpt: 'This paper proposes logically consistent prediction loss to aid learning of logical consistency across attributes'
+excerpt: 'This paper analyzes that the gender gap in face recognition accuracy is mostly due varying dimensions of hairstyles that exists for men and is absent for female'
-venue: '(In-Review)'
+venue: 'Winter Conference on Applications of Computer Vision Workshops'
-authors: 'Haiyu Wu, Grace Bezold, **Aman Bhatta**, and Kevin W Bowyer.
-'Logical Consistency and Greater Descriptive Power for Facial Hair Attribute
+authors: '**Aman Bhatta**, Vıtor Albiero, Kevin W Bowyer, and Michael C King.
+“The Gender Gap in Face Recognition Accuracy Is a Hairy Problem”.
+In: Winter Conference on Applications of Computer Vision(WACV) Workshops.
+2022.'
-Learning'
+citation: 'Bhatta, Aman, et al. "The Gender Gap in Face Recognition Accuracy Is a Hairy Problem." arXiv preprint arXiv:2206.04867 (2022).'
 ---

 [Download paper here]()

 # Abstract